 The fun part!
 Well, not as fun as the adding character part, but it’s where the magic happens.

 7. The good news is it won’t take long to see your furniture totally transform in a matter of an hour, two tops.
 I really love using these natural bristle brushes because they allow me to easily apply paint in every crevice and carefully work around details (like those non-removable wood knobs below).
 They also hold more paint, so you don’t have to reload your brush as often.

-Keep your brush stokes going in one direction (up and down or left and right) to maintain a smooth finish.
+Keep your brush strokes going in one direction (up and down or left and right) to maintain a smooth finish.
 If you want a more visual guide, this video can help.